eigerco/polka-storage/docs/src/storage-provider-cli/storage.md

 # The `storage` command

-The `storage` command launches a server able to convert files into CAR files.
+The `storage` command launches a server that can convert files into CAR files.
 It has two parameters that you can customize:

 | Parameter              | Description                                             | Default value    |